Finder expert rating

 In this review, we take a look the features of the Monzo current account and app, from spending visualisations to how Monzo handles overdrafts.

-Billing itself as a bank “built for the way you live today”, Monzo operates without branches and offers a full current account and contactless Mastercard.
+Monzo is a challenger bank that operates without branches and offers a full current account and contactless Mastercard.
 They replaced its previous prepaid card, which has no longer been usable since 4 April 2018.